 “While food insecurity may be a complex issue, one thing is simple for me – it’s unacceptable that there are veterans and their families out there who are struggling.
 We owe them a lot and I’m working with many of the best organizations, like the Bob Woodruff Foundation, to develop sustainable solutions,” said Craig Newmark, founder of craigslist and Craig Newmark Philanthropies.

-To register to learn more about this upcoming panel series, sign up by clicking here.
+Register for the first session by clicking here.
+To sign up to learn more about this upcoming panel series, sign up by clicking here.
 To help the Bob Woodruff Foundation as we support veterans and their families, particularly during this holiday season, please visit www.bobwoodrufffoundation.org.

 About the Bob Woodruff Foundation: